 Do Professional Web Designers Use Website Builders?

 Most professional designers use WordPress CMS as the framework of their websites.
-Still, professional coding skill and knowledge is required to produce custom WordPress websites, templates, and themes for roofers.
+Still, professional coding skills and knowledge are required to produce custom WordPress websites, templates, and themes for roofers.

 Are Website Builder Templates Penalized for SEO?